Options to Continue Coverage

 Keep in mind, if you voluntarily end your health insurance plan, lose your health insurance because you do not pay your monthly premium or lose coverage that is not “minimum essential coverage” you do not get a Special Enrollment period.

-If you were employed by a company with 20 or more employees, federal COBRA regulations allow you to continue your health insurance coverage, at your expense, for up to 18 months.
-Upon notice from your previous employer, continuation coverage will be made available to employees and their dependents (qualified beneficiaries).
+If you were employed by a company with 20 or more employees, the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) lets you to continue your health insurance coverage, at your expense, for up to 18 months.
+COBRA is available to you and your dependents upon notice from your previous employer.
 Under the federal law, you have 60 days to choose to continue coverage under your previous employer and then another 45 days to pay the retroactive premium.
 Please contact your previous employer for more information.

-Similar to COBRA, Mini-COBRA applies to employers that have 2 to 19 employees.
-With Mini-COBRA, you are entitled to continue your health insurance coverage, at your expense when you leave employment or when other qualifying events occur.
+If you were employed by a company with 2 – 19 employees, Mini-COBRA applies to you.
+With Mini-COBRA, you are entitled to continue your health insurance coverage, at your expense, when you leave employment or when other qualifying events occur.
 You will have 30 days to accept the coverage from the date you are notified by your previous employer to elect continuation coverage.
 Coverage for you and your eligible family members will be effective the date of the qualifying event.
 And in certain cases, as part of the federal American Recovery and Reinvestment Act of 2009 (ARRA), “qualified” employees will also be eligible to receive a subsidy health care credit totaling 65% of the monthly premium for coverage.
 Please contact your previous employer for more information.